pyodide/pyodide/docs/project/related-projects.md

 ## Other projects

-- [wc-code](https://github.com/vanillawc/wc-code) is a library to run JavaScript, Python and Theme the browser with inline code blocks.
+- [wc-code](https://github.com/vanillawc/wc-code) is a library to run Javascript, Python and Theme the browser with inline code blocks.
   It uses Pyodide to execute Python code.